inorwa/aws_training/README.md

     write token to file, for example ~/TOKEN.txt (if it is different - update docker_build.sh script)

-- update scripts:
+- fork repository in github (step is optional for training with Docker)

-  - docker_build.sh - update GITHUB_USER and GITHUB_OWNER with own account user and owner
+- update scripts docker_build.sh - update GITHUB_USER, GITHUB_OWNER and GITHUB_REPOSITORY (step is optional for training with Docker)

-  - aws_configure.sh

-  with proper values